-This 2026 briefing explains the current legal status of cryptocurrency in Nigeria, what the latest policies mean for you, and how to stay compliant when buying or selling safely.
+This 2026 briefing summarizes the current legal status of cryptocurrency in Nigeria, highlights what recent policy changes mean for participants, and outlines practical compliance considerations when buying or selling.

 Is Cryptocurrency Legal in Nigeria?
 Current Status (2026 Update)

-As of 2026, cryptocurrency is lawful in Nigeria but tightly regulated.
-The Investments and Securities Act (ISA) 2025 classifies digital assets such as Bitcoin as securities, placing them under the Securities and Exchange Commission’s oversight.
-Here is a brief timeline to frame crypto’s legal journey in Nigeria.
+As of 2026, cryptocurrency is generally lawful in Nigeria, but it operates under tighter oversight.
+Under the Investments and Securities Act (ISA) 2025, digital assets such as Bitcoin are treated as securities, which brings them under the Securities and Exchange Commission’s supervisory authority.
+The timeline below helps contextualize how enforcement and banking practice evolved over time.

 A Look Back: Nigeria’s Crypto Ban and Policy Changes